 How to Fix Missing Fonts

 Return to your original design file and re-export with font embedding enabled.
-If you are using Word, go to Save As → Tools → Save Options and check “Embed fonts in the file”.
-Alternatively, convert all text to outlines in Illustrator (Type → Create Outlines) before exporting.
+If you are using Word, go to File → Save As → Tools → Save Options and check “Embed fonts in the file” before saving.
+In PowerPoint, the equivalent setting is under File → Options → Save.
+In both cases, exporting directly to PDF (rather than "printing" to a PDF driver) generally embeds fonts more reliably than the Save Options route.

 Check font embedding in your PDF — free